RELEASE

 Scalable operations aren't "one-size-fits-all."
 They're architected for evolution without disruption.

-Exceptional COOs know that operational architecture is not a project.
+You need to know that operational architecture is not a project.
+It's a practice.

 • Regular system audits for gaps, inefficiencies, and technical debt